vecna/techdsc/Technological_Sovereignty_Green_Paper_1.md

 crucial social services, such as linguistic and cultural support, will not be provided at sufficient levels to meet the community's needs.
 On the other hand, including data on one's ethnic identity brings with it the risk of being targeted by the state or an affiliated malicious actor, on which point history provides many tragic accounts of the possible consequences.

-52) How does information technology change data collection today?
-Mostly by making it easier than ever to collect, store, and process data at unprecedented variety and scale, thus amplifying this dual risk in both directions.
 To illustrate this variety, here's a partial list of the different kinds of data whose collection is facilitated by digital technology:

+  - **data you provides**:
     - personal data, e.g. what you might enter into a form (name, age, sex, race, address, nationality, ...)
     - biometric data, e.g. what you might use to unlock an iPhone (face, fingerprint, ...)
     - personally authored content, e.g. what you might post on Facebook or send to a friend (text, audio, video, ...)
+  - **data observed** from you:
     - behavioral data, e.g. how you interact with a device or website (GPS location, sites visited, time spent on news feeds, clicks on ads, grip on steering wheel, ...)
+    - which friends, page, keywords, picturs you spend more time.
+  - **data attributed**:
     - behavioral biometric data, e.g. device interactions that identify you personally (speed of typing, direction of mouse movements, ...)
+    - non-explicit consented data, such as, the languages you know, the average income of the people living in a certain neighboorhood, the kind of connections and knowledge you can have.
-- second-order inferred data, namely predicting a data attribute you did not provide (e.g. age or race) based on other data about you (e.g. name or location)
+    - namely predicting a data attribute you did not provide (e.g. age or race) based on other data about you (e.g. name or location)
+  - **inferred data**:
+    - the product of a probability-based analytic process, (e.g.: because you live in Milan city center, because you have spent 10% of your time in a place tagged by us as "church", we infer you are a rich Christian).

+This specification is important because our current Rights provided by GDPR cover, for sure, the first two, and so the mutually shared expectation in term of Personal Data.
+The market exploits the third and the fourth.
+That's why we are strengthening our capacity in exerting our given Rights should be part of the digital empowerment we want to achieve.
+This frame the task as an educational, accessibility, and legal litigation effort, rather than a technological.

 53) As digital data collection extends to more and more arenas of life - our online communication and media consumption, "smart" devices in our homes and workplaces, CCTV cameras on our streets, automotive computer systems in our cars, and on and on - it becomes increasingly important that we, as citizens, know